Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

 Transferred 355/440 items from pretrained weights
 ```

-It would correctly transfer all the COCO weights because the first 23 layers (including the COCO head) are identical to the original model.
+It correctly transfers all the COCO weights because the first 23 layers (including the COCO head) are identical to the original model.
 But since it doesn't have any weights for the 24th layer (the 24th layer is layer 23; the index starts from 0), nothing is transferred for that layer and it remains randomly initialized.
 So we will manually load the weights for layer 23, i.e., the additional head from the state dict we saved:

 ```python
 state_dict = torch.load("yolov8n_lp.pth")